Larantuka

 Larantuka (Larantoeka, Larantuca) is a kecamatan (district) and the seat of East Flores Regency, on the eastern end of Flores Island, East Nusa Tenggara, Indonesia.
 Like much of the region, Larantuka has a strong colonial Portuguese influence.
-The town (including the two rural villages within the administrative district) covers a land area of 75.91 km^{2}, and had 37,348 inhabitants at the 2010 census and 40,828 at the 2020 census; the official estimate as at mid 2023 was 41,642 - comprising 20,746 males and 20,896 females.
+The town (including the two rural villages within the administrative district) covers a land area of 75.91 km^{2}, and had 37,348 inhabitants at the 2010 census and 40,828 at the 2020 census; the official estimate as at mid 2024 was 41,664 - comprising 20,720 males and 20,944 females.
 This overwhelmingly (95.4%) Roman Catholic area enjoys some international renown for its Holy Week celebrations.

 Language

-Larantuka Malay (also known as Ende Malay), a local dialect over 80% cognate with Indonesian, is used as a lingua franca in this area.
+Larantuka Malay (similar to Ende Malay), a local dialect over 80% cognate with Indonesian, is used as a lingua franca in this area.
 Portuguese is used in certain Catholic religious rituals.

 Communities

-Larantuka District comprises eighteen urban subdistricts (kelurahan) and two rural villages (desa), listed below with their areas and their populations as officially estimated for mid 2023, together with their postcodes.
+Larantuka District comprises eighteen urban villages (kelurahan) and two rural villages (desa), listed below with their areas and their populations as officially estimated for mid 2024, together with their postcodes.